neynt/notes/2017-09/music140.md

     - Self-conscious: Trying to distinguish oneself
 - To study Scottish folk music, go to Cape Breton
   - Was settled by Scots back when Scotland actually had Scottish folk music
-- **African retentions**
-  - Characteristics of West-African music brought over by the slave trade
+- **African retentions**: Characteristics of West-African music brought over by the slave trade
-  - Stays even today in pop, rock
+  - Stays even today in pop, rock.
-  - Percussive and distorted timbres
+  - 1. Percussive and distorted timbres
     - Percussive: Short attack
     - Distortion: Overflowing intensity
       - Overloaded term in western culture
       - Little engineers design a circuit; a lot of distortion (unintended alteration of a signal)
-  - Value in the Ecstatic and Cathartic
+  - 2. Value in the Ecstatic and Cathartic
     - Similar to Distortion.
-  - Riffs
+  - 3. Riffs
     - Short, self-contained musical gesture
     - Repeated to make longer composition
     - e.g. Led Zeppelin - Whole Lot of Love
     - Nowadays, we get a guy with a laptop and a drum machine; beats.
     - Motive: Repeated variation; not the same as riff
-  - Call and response
+  - 4. Call and response
     - "eeeey-yoooo"
     - can also happen between vocalist and music
     - rock/pop concerts: Two way energy transfer.